development0261/SupportsAPI/README.md

-# Clone repository to local
+# Clone repository to local then run below commands one by one with instruction.

 # Install package
-composer update
+composer install

 # Database migration (Create new database with name supports_api)
 php artisan migrate

-# Set creadentials in .env file for mail
+# Set creadentials in .env file for mail SMTP (Gmail)
 Update MAIL_USERNAME, MAIL_PASSWORD, MAIL_FROM_ADDRESS variables .env file

 # Run Project